fabric

-, the microservice owns the definition of its config properties, while the configurator core microservice owns their values.
+In Microbus, the microservice owns the definition of its config properties, while the configurator core microservice owns their values.
 The former means that microservices are self-descriptive and independent, which is important in a distributed development environment.
 The latter means that managing configuration values and pushing them to a live system are centrally controlled, which is important because configs can contain secrets and because pushing the wrong config values can destabilize a deployment.

-and a regexp requirement that the value is comprised of at least one letter and only letters.
-The case-insensitive property name is required.
+Configuration properties must first be defined by the microservice using DefineConfig.
+In the following example, the property is named Foo and given the default value Bar and a regexp requirement that the value is comprised of at least one letter and only letters.
+The case-sensitive property name is required.
 Various options allow setting a default value, enforcing validation, and more.

 con.New("www.example.com")